 Areas of Excellence

-The Areas of Excellence (AoE) scheme was launched by the University Grants Committee (UGC) in 1997 to provide a platform to nurture areas of international excellence through high-quality research and inter-institutional collaboration.
-Of the 15 AoE projects awarded to date by the UGC, HKU has co-ordinated 8 and has participated in a further 5 co-ordinated by other local institutions.
+The Areas of Excellence (AoE) scheme was launched by the University Grants Committee in 1997 to provide a platform to nurture areas of international excellence through high-quality research and inter-institutional collaboration.
+It was later transferred to the Research Grants Council in February 2012.
+Of the 18 AoE projects awarded to date, HKU has coordinated 8 and has participated in a further 6 coordinated by other local institutions.

 The overarching goal is to enhance public and animal health by developing a multi-disciplinary influenza research programme of international excellence through the integration of basic, clinical, and epidemiological research spanning the animal-human interface.